South Carolina Code of Laws

 (9) "Automatic number identification" means an enhanced 911 service capability that enables the automatic display of the seven-digit number used to place a 911 call.

-(10) "Board" means the South Carolina State Budget and Control Board.
+(10) "Office" means the South Carolina Revenue and Fiscal Affairs Office.

 (11) "Committee" means the South Carolina 911 Advisory Committee.